Hjalmar V. Pohjanheimo

 Hjalmar V. Pohjanheimo (22 December 1867, in Jyväskylä – 20 August 1936, in Helsinki) was a Finnish film producer and director.
 Pohjanheimo also owned a number of movie theaters in Finland.

 There were 25 films produced during the period of Finnish autonomy, Pohjanheimo produced 15 of these.

+Biography

 Pohjanheimo, who began his career as a businessman and sawmill in the timber industry, moved into the film industry in 1910 after moving to Helsinki with his family.
 He owned the Lyyra cinema chain in the 1910s and also owned a film production company called Lyyra Filmi, founded in 1911.
 Pohjanheimo's Lyyra company had several cinemas all over Finland, all of which were called Lyyra, and they were separated by Roman numerals.
 One of them operated on Yrjönkatu in Helsinki on the same site as the Edison cinema.